 Warm Water Gargle Can Reduce Chest Infection By 40%

-Salt water gargles feature prominently in most families’ roundup of home remedies.
-You’ll be happy to know that scientific research has probed this “grandma’s remedy” and validated its efficacy.
+You’ll be happy to know that scientific research has probed warm water gargle, a “grandma’s remedy,” and validated its efficacy.
 A study published in the American Journal of Preventive Medicine showed that warm water gargles done 3 times a day can reduce the incidence of upper respiratory tract infections (URTIs) by about 40%.
-The researchers also found that gargling with water effectively alleviated the discomfort of a sore throat among volunteers who had contracted a URTI.2
+The researchers also found that gargling with water effectively alleviated the discomfort of a sore throat among volunteers who had contracted a URTI.1

 Salt Water Gargle Can Relieve Soreness And Pain

-So how do warm water salt gargles work and what’s the role of salt?
-The answer to that lies in osmosis, the process by which water moves across a membrane, from a dilute solution to a concentrated one (you learned it in school!)3
+Now while warm water helps, what helps more is adding a pinch of salt to it.
+So how do warm water salt gargles work?
+By osmosis, the process by which water moves across a membrane, from a dilute solution to a concentrated one (you learned it in school!)2

-The mucous membrane lining your throat is a place that invading viruses and bacteria find warm and hospitable enough to flourish.4 The resulting pain and soreness are caused by edema or swelling of the infected throat tissues.
-The salt water gargle – in medical parlance, hypertonic solution – has a higher concentration of salt than the fluids in your throat tissues, and hence draws away water from them.
-This helps relieve those uncomfortable symptoms like soreness and pain while swallowing.5 6
+The mucous membrane lining your throat is a place that invading viruses and bacteria find warm and hospitable enough to flourish.3 The resulting pain and soreness are caused by edema or swelling of the infected throat tissues.
+As the salt water gargle – in medical parlance, hypertonic solution – has a higher concentration of salt than the fluids in your throat tissues, it draws away water from them.
+This helps relieve those uncomfortable symptoms like soreness and pain while swallowing.4 5

 Salt Water Gargle Can Expel The Infectants

-Gargle Warm Salt Water 3–4 Times A Day
+Gargle With Warm Salt Water 3–4 Times A Day

-Dissolve a teaspoon of salt in 8 oz.
-(1 cup) warm water.
-Gargle at least 3–4 times daily.8 Also drink plenty of fluids – water, juices, and soups.
-About 8–10 glasses a day should help keep your throat well-hydrated.9
+Dissolve a teaspoon of salt in 8 oz (1 cup) warm water.
+Gargle at least 3–4 times daily.7 Also drink plenty of fluids – water, juices, and soups.
+About 8–10 glasses a day should help keep your throat well hydrated.8

 Salt Water Gargle Is Safe For Children